yugabyte/yugabyte-db/README.md

      slow_query     | text                     |           |          |

 Examples
-1 - Here in this query we are getting the exact value of f1 = '05:06:07-07' where in case of slow query.
+1 - Here in this query we are getting the exact value of f1 which is '05:06:07-07' in case of slow query.

     # select userid, queryid, query, slow_query, max_time, total_calls from pg_stat_agg_user;
     -[ RECORD 1 ]----------------------------------------------------------------------------------------